micro/services/search/README.md

 Search for a given word or phrase in a particular field of a document.
 Combine multiple with either `AND` or `OR` boolean operators to create complex queries.

 ## Usage
 Documents are inserted using the `/search/index` endpoint.
 Document fields are automatically indexed with no need to define which fields to index ahead of time.
 Documents are logically grouped in to `indexes` so you may have an index for customers and one for products.
-Once documents are inserted you are ready to search.
+Once documents are inserted you are ready to search, simple as that.

 ## Search query language